-The institute also offers services through its partnerships with the Hoover Community Connection, College Avenue Compact, Sweetwater Compact for Success, the Division of Undergraduate Studies, Office of Financial Aid and Scholarships, and the Colleges of Sciences and Health and Human Services, and the UCSD School of Medicine.
+The institute also offers services through its partnerships with the Hoover Community Connection, College Avenue Compact, Sweetwater Compact for Success, the Division of Academic Engagement and Student Achievement (DAESA), Office of Financial Aid and Scholarships, the Colleges of Sciences and Health and Human Services, and the UCSD School of Medicine.